chung-v/annual-leave-tracker-api/README.md

     team = db.relationship('Team', back_populates='employees')

-**Foreign Keys**: Foreign keys are used to define the relationships between different entities, enhancing data integrity and relational organization.
+**Foreign Keys**: Foreign keys are used to define the relationships between different entities, enhancing data integrity and relational organisation.
 By using foreign keys, SQLAlchemy ensures that the relationships between tables are maintained correctly, preventing orphaned records and maintaining referential integrity.
 This is crucial for data consistency in a relational database.

     team_id = db.Column(db.Integer, db.ForeignKey('team.id'), nullable=False)